-International Accounting (3) An overview of emerging issues related to international accounting and reporting of financial information across national boundaries.
-The course will address topics such as accounting and auditing standards, disclosure practices, and financial reporting in a global business environment.
-Accounting majors must complete this course with a grade of C or better.
+This course focuses on issues related to accounting, reporting of financial information and data analysis for a global enterprise.
+The course will address topics such as: accounting standards and frameworks associated with financial reporting, legal systems, taxation systems, currency transactions/translation and the impact of culture in a global business environment.
+Students will use data analytical tools through hands-on applications to analyze business data and assess international organization operations.
+Accounting majors must complete this course with a grade of "C" or better.
 Prerequisite: ACT 2292.